alexwlchan/alexwlchan.net/src/_drafts/digital-decluttering.md

 ## Can we do better?

-It took me years to accumulate my data, so I'm not going to clear it in a week.
-I've spent months chipping away at it, reviewing a few items a day, and there's plenty more to go.
-I've already shed thousands of files and tossed an entire hard drive, but more importantly, I can now find the items I actually care about.

 Some of this is a problem of my own making -- present!me is having to clean up the pile of data collected by past!me -- but some of it is a culture that encourages us to be lavish with storage.
 For most people their biggest pile of data will be their photo collection, and smartphone makers have made it easy for us to snap away and save limitless photos to their cloud.